 Appendix 4.2.3

-Procedure of the Principal and the Customer interaction without sending the Contractor’s specialists to IRI at support of maintenance and repairs, including unplanned ones
+Procedure of the Principal and the Contractor interaction without sending the Contractor’s specialists to IRI at support of maintenance and repairs, including unplanned ones

 1. The Services on support of maintenance and repairs, including unplanned ones may be rendered by the Contractor at place of subcontractors’ permanent work in RF.
 The procedure of the Principal and the Contractor interaction, if the Contractor’s specialists visit to IRI is not required, is as follows: